BIGJRA/BIGJRA.github.io/rejuv.md

 To conclude the SPU Parcel quest, talk to the guy at the desk of the police station, and give him the final parcel.
 Head back to the trucker.
-Talk to him, and he’ll activate an encounter on Route 9 that we will get to in a bit.
+Talk to him, and he'll activate an encounter on Route 9 that we will get to in a bit.

-2\) Kimono Girl Lana: First, northwest Dream District outside of Ruka’s Cafe.
+2\) Kimono Girl Lana: First, northwest Dream District outside of Ruka's Cafe.
 Head down into the Residential District.

 Relationship Point Choices:
 - Uh...
 Yeah.
 (Damien +1)
 - No clue.
 (Neutral)

-Next, you’ll find her at Nightmare City (Left side of second map).
+Next, you'll find her at Nightmare City (Left side of second map).
 Save her from **Sableye.** Then, meet at the Dream District Northwest area again.